mobiletoly/gobetter/README.md

 # GO Better - code generator for struct required fields

-This project is an attempt to address lack of required fields in Go's struct types.
+This project is an attempt to address lack of required fields in Go's struct types and to create a constructor that will actually enforce specifying mandatory fields in constructor with the approach similar to "named arguments".
+Named arguments will allow you to specify multiple arguments in constructor without concerns that you have to be very careful passing arguments in correct order.

 As you are aware, when you create a structure in Go - you cannot specify required fields.
 For example, if we have a structure for Person such as

 ```
 type Person struct {